Emyrk/osrs-launcher/README.md

 # The app needs to listen on port 80 for the oauth local callback
 sudo setcap CAP_NET_BIND_SERVICE=+eip `which osrs-launcher` osrs-launcher auth

+# Do the steps until the program closes
+# Then launch RuneLite and you will be authenticated
 ```